 How to Get to Issyk Kul Lake

 If you start in Bishkek, you need to go to the Western Bus Terminal.
-I went the same day and booked my ticket, to Issyk Kul Lake.
 As there are many villages around the lake, you have a lot of options of buses.

 Karakol (1-3 Days)